Saikat2407/OPPS-/README.md

 ## Abstract method

-An abstract method is a method that is declared without a body.
+* An abstract method is a method that is declared without a body.
 An abstract method is only declared in an abstract class or an interface, and it does not have a method body.
 Instead, it is left to the implementing class to provide the method body.
+* You can't create objetc of abstract class.
+* In abstract class -

+1. you can't create abstract constructor.
+2. you can't create abstract static method.
+3. if one the method is abstract then the class needs to be abstract.